nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Add Participant to Event: `addParticipant`

+Adds a Participant with matching participantID to Event.

 Format:
-`addParticipant e/EVENT_NAME p/PARTICIPANT_ID` - Adds Participant with matching participantID to Event.
+`addParticipant e/EVENT_NAME p/PARTICIPANT_ID`

 Example Usage:
 * `addParticipant e/CS2103T Finals p/mikerowe1` - Adds Mike Rowe whose participantID is mikerowe1 to Event CS2103T Finals.

 ### Remove Participant from Event: `removeParticipant`

-Format:
-`removeParticipant e/EVENT_NAME p/PARTICIPANT_ID` - Removes Participant with matching participantID from event.
+Removes a Participant with matching participantID from an Event.

+Format: `removeParticipant e/EVENT_NAME p/PARTICIPANT_ID`

 Example Usage:
-* `removeParticipant e/CS2103T Finals p/mikerowe1` - Removes Mike Rowe whose participant ID is mikerowe1 from event CS2103T Finals.
+* `removeParticipant e/CS2103T Finals p/mikerowe1` - Removes Mike Rowe whose participantID is mikerowe1 from Event CS2103T Finals.

 ### Show Event details: `showDetails`

-Format:
-`showDetails EVENT_NAME` - Displays the details of the Event matching the given name.
+Displays the details of the Event matching the given name.

+Format: `showDetails EVENT_NAME`

 Example Usage:
 * `showDetails CS2103T Finals` - Displays the date and time of the ‘CS2103T Finals’ Event.

 ### Show Event Participants: `showParticipants`

-Format:
-`showParticipants EVENT_NAME` - Displays the list of participants of the Event matching the given name.
+Displays the list of participants of the Event matching the given name.

+Format: `showParticipants EVENT_NAME`

 Example Usage:
 * `showParticipants CS2103T Finals` - Displays the list of participants of the ‘CS2103T Finals’ Event.

 ### Find Participant and access details: `findParticipant`

-Format:
-`findParticipant KEYWORD` - Finds any participants whose name contains the given KEYWORD and returns the details about each participant.
+Finds the Participant whose name contains the given KEYWORD and returns the details about the Participant.

+Format: `findParticipant KEYWORD`

 Example Usage:
 * `findParticipant Mike` - Filters the list of Participants for Participants who have names containing “Mike”.